What is Salamol?

 How is my order shipped to me?

 When an order is ready for shipping, it is collected and delivered by either the Royal Mail or DPD depending on your preference (or possibly your location or the item you ordered).
 Each order is assigned a tracking number, which will be emailed to you at the time of dispatch.
-Your medicine will be sent in plain and discreet packaging that’s eco-friendly.
+Your medicine will be sent in plain and discreet packaging.
 We do not include any branding on our packaging nor any labels which inform readers what type of product is contained within.

 Advice on Addiction and Medication Restrictions